LSEG-API-Samples/Example.EikonAPI.Python.FXVAR/README.md

 # Measuring the impact of hedging on the VaR of an FX portfolio.
 This model calculates a parametric Value-at-Risk on an FX portfolio, and measures the impact from changing % of FX positions being hedged.
+[Full article is provided here](https://developers.refinitiv.com/article/measuring-impact-hedging-var-fx-portfolio-python-eikon-data-api).

 #### Pre-requisites: